carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ## Overview

-When Carbon code is placed in files, we need to have some way of organizing that code for reuse.

-When creating a new file, files will choose a name with a `.carbon` extension, such as `geometry.carbon`.
+Carbon files have a `.carbon` extension, such as `geometry.carbon`.
 Carbon files are the basic unit of compilation.

 Each file begins with a declaration of which _package_<sup><small>[[define](/docs/guides/glossary.md#package)]</small></sup>